How to do a Pull-up

 To start working up to being able to perform a full pull up, hang yourself off from a bar with your hands facing away from you.
 Try to pull yourself up until your chin is above the bar.
 If this is your first time trying this move, it might be quite challenging and you could struggle to pull yourself up very far, but with practice and time, you’ll get there!

-As you keep practicing, pull yourself further up and then slowly lower yourself down.
+As you keep practising, pull yourself further up and then slowly lower yourself down.
 Try not to swing your body and keep steady!

 It is obvious, but the more you weigh, the harder it will be to complete a pull-up as the more weight you will have to shift.
 Therefore, as you lose fat and get stronger, you will find yourself improving quickly and will complete your first pull-up even quicker!
 As well as being generally good for your health, nailing your nutrition and exercise more generally can therefore help you progress towards pull-ups.

 Another important tip is to incorporate back-focused exercises into your workout regime.
 Exercises such as lat pull-down, seated row and face pulls are fantastic exercises which work the muscles required to perform a pull-up.
 It is recommended to perform this exercise for around 3 sets of 8-10 reps.